Class IterableSubject

 public final void doesNotContain(@Nullable Object element)

-Checks (with a side-effect failure) that the subject does not contain the supplied item.
+Checks that the actual iterable does not contain the supplied item.

 • containsNoDuplicates